auino/php-telegram-bot-library/README.md

 ### Programmed messages send ###

-This library allows the programmer to send targeted messages to specific users or broadcast messages to all registered users.
+This library allows the programmer to send targeted messages to specific users or broadcast messages to all registered users (useful, for instance, when coupled with `cron`).

 This is possible by opening from a browser the `send.php` file and specifying the following `GET` parameters:
  * `chatid` representing the chat identifier of the recipient